pontushojer/NAIBR/README.md

 # NAIBR - Novel Adjacency Identification with Barcoded Reads

-NB!
-This is a re-factoring of the code from https://github.com/raphael-group/NAIBR to make the tool a bit more user-friendly.
+*NB!
+This is a re-factoring of the code from [raphael-group/NAIBR](https://github.com/raphael-group/NAIBR) to make the tool a bit more user-friendly.*

 ## Overview